Zoe6-tech/MidtermLab_Debate/README.md

 ![Swimming is the best exercise in the world!](swimming.jpg)
-# Why We Think Swimming is the Best Workout
+# Why We Think Swimming is the Best Workout???
 ### 1. Swimming builds endurance and improves the lungs.
 ### 2. You get a workout without the sweat.
 ### 3. Swimming is another form of strength training.